Phragm\'{e}n's Voting Methods and Justified Representation: 's Methods and Representation

 where we have used the fact that $|N \setminus N^*| \le \frac{n}{k+1} (k+1-\ell)$.
 But $\sum_{i \in N} \bar x_i^{(k)} < k$ is a contradiction, because the sum of all voter loads (at the end of the \seqP procedure) must equal $k$.
 This completes the proof. \end{proof}

-We note that the proof of \thmref{thm:seqP-PJR} shows that \seqP satisfies a property that is strictly stronger than PJR, because the constraint on the size of group $N^*$ has been relaxed.\footnote{Replacing the constraint $|N^*| \ge \ell \frac{n}{k}$ with $|N^*| > \ell \frac{n}{k+1}$ is similar to replacing the Hare quota with the Droop quota in the context of single transferable vote elections (see \secref{sec:enestroem}).
-The condition $|N^*| > \ell \frac{n}{k+1}$ is the best possible here; see also \citet{janson2018thresholds}.} As an immediate corollary of \thmref{thm:seqP-PJR}, we obtain that \seqP satisfies~JR.
+\begin{remark} We note that the proof of \thmref{thm:seqP-PJR} shows that \seqP satisfies a property that is strictly stronger than PJR, because the constraint on the size of the group~$N^*$ has been relaxed.\footnote{Replacing the constraint $|N^*| \ge \ell \frac{n}{k}$ with $|N^*| > \ell \frac{n}{k+1}$ is similar to replacing the Hare quota with the Droop quota in the context of single transferable vote elections (see \secref{sec:enestroem}).
+The condition $|N^*| > \ell \frac{n}{k+1}$ is the best possible here; see the paper by \citet{janson2018thresholds}.} \end{remark}

+\begin{remark} In fact, in recent work \citet{peters2019proportionality} have shown that \seqP satisfies a stronger property that they call priceability.
+This in turn implies that \seqP satisfies Inclusion Proportionality for Solid Coalitions (IPSC)~\citep{aziz2021proportionally}, a property that lies between priceability and PJR.\footnote{We thank Jannik Peters for pointing out to us that the proof of \citet{peters2019proportionality} showing that priceability implies PJR can be easily adapted to show that priceability implies IPSC.} \end{remark}